TongXuneng/TongXuneng.github.io/_pages/markdown.md

 {% include toc %}

 ### Regular Call: Position(s) Available
 We are seeking enthusiastic individuals to join our team as undergraduate/graduate interns, MPhil/PhD students, or research assistants.

-**Preferred Qualifications:**
+We prefer the candidate with the qualifications below:

 **Academic Background:** Ideal candidates should possess an academic background in environmental science, ecology, hydraulics, hydrology, geography, computer science, remote sensing, or related disciplines.